Abraham Crijnssen: Tobago, Sint-Eustatius, Martinique

-On 17 April Crijnssen had already left to liberated the Dutch colonies of Berbice, Essequibo and Pomeroon, but at arrival the learned that the English had already been expelled.
+On 17 April Crijnssen had already left to liberate the Dutch colonies of Berbice, Essequibo and Pomeroon, but upon arrival he learned that the English had already been expelled.
 He then sailed to Tobago and found the fort destroyed.
-After rebuilding it and leaving a garrison, he sailed on 4 May 4 to Sint Eustatius, which he reconquered.
+After rebuilding it and leaving a garrison, he sailed on 4 May to Sint Eustatius, which he reconquered.
 He then headed for Martinique where he joined forces with a French fleet to face a strong English force near the island of Nevis.
-He was forced to abort the battle, because of poor collaboration between Dutch and French.
+He was forced to abandon the battle because of poor collaboration between the Dutch and the French.

 Virginia

 After this battle, Crijnssen sailed to Virginia, where he surprised in the mouth of the James River an English commercial fleet, ready to cross the ocean with a cargo of tobacco.
-He captured the English escort warship, spread his men over 11 merchant ships, and burned the rest.
+During the Battle of The James River (1667) he captured the English escort warship, spread his men over 11 merchant ships, and burned the rest.
 He then sailed back to Vlissingen with his prizes, where he arrived on 25 August.
 Crijnssen received a hero's welcome and received a golden chain.